-To test the relationship of temperature tolerance between the sporophyte and gametophyte we used three sporophytic variables and two gametophytic variables.
-The sporophytic variables included cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS).
-For each variable, there was an extreme hot treatment (acronym preceded by “H”) and an extreme cold treatment (acronym preceded by “C”).
+To assess the impact of extreme heat on plants, we measured three vegetative variables (cell membrane stability (CMS), chlorophyll content (CHPL), and net photosynthetic rate (PS).) and two reproductive variables (the propensity for pollen grains to germinate (GERM) and the growth rate of pollen tubes (PTGR).
+We measured each variable on each plant in two temperature treatments, hot treatment (acronym preceded by “H”) and an extreme cold treatment (acronym preceded by “C”).

-CMS was calculated using the conductivity measurement of deionized water with 10 leaf rounds after a temperature treatment (HCMS: 55°C, CCMS: -18°C) and after a max damage treatment (98°C) relative to the control conductivity at room temperature (protocol from Gajanayake et al. (2011) and Fang and To (2016)).
-CHPL was the chlorophyll content estimated (1998)using a chlorophyll meter (Opti-Sciences CCM-300) before and after a temperature treatment (HCHPL: 60°C, CCHPL: -18°C) relative to control measurements of a treatment at room temperature.
-The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area and uses a ratio based on experiments by Gittelson et al. (1998) to estimate chlorophyll content in mg/m2.
-PS was the ratio of net photosynthetic rates before and after a temperature treatment (HPS: 33°C, CPS: 10°C).
+CMS was calculated according to the protocol from Gajanayake et al. (2011) and Fang and To (2016).
+Ion leakage from leaf material exposed to either heat (HCMS: 55°C water bath for ten minutes) or cold (CCMS: -18°C) was measured using an electrical conductivity probe and compared to the conductivity of leaf material in control (27°C) and maximum damage (98°C) treatments.
+Difference in chlorophyll content (CHPL) of leaves was estimated, as in Gitelson et al., (1998) for material exposed to either a hot temperature treatment (HCHPL: 60°C for 1 hr) or a cold temperature treatment (CCHPL: 4°C for 1 hr followed by -18°C for 1 hr) using a chlorophyll meter (Opti-Sciences CCM-300).
+The chlorophyll meter measures the fluorescence emitted at 735nm/700nm for a constant leaf area.
+Chlorophyll content before and after treatments was used to estimate the difference in chlorophyll content in mg/m2.
+PS was a measure of the effects of temperature treatments on the photosynthetic capabilities of leaves.
+PS was estimated as the ratio of net photosynthetic rates before and after a temperature treatment (HPS: 33°C, CPS: 10°C for 48 hrs).
 More detailed methods are available in the Supporting Information.